The heart of Africa's new medical school

 Rwanda has achieved some of the most dramatic gains in health and poverty-reduction in the world.
-This small, landlocked African country has …
+This small, landlocked African country (the size of …

 The heart of Africa's new medical school